-The Company has constituted a Risk Management Committee.
-The details of Committee and itsterms of reference are set out in the Corporate Governance Report forming part of thisReport.
+The Company has constituted a Risk Management Committee aligned with the requirementsof the Companies Act 2013 and Listing Regulations.
+The details of the Committee and itsterms of reference are set out in the Corporate Governance Report forming part of thisReport.

 The Company has a robust business risk management process to identify evaluate andmitigate risks impacting business including those which may threaten the existence of theCompany.
 This framework seeks to create transparency minimise adverse impact on thebusiness objectives and enhance the Company's competitive advantage.
 This also defines therisk management approach across the enterprise at various levels including documentationand reporting.
 The framework has different risk models which help in identifying risktrends exposure and potential impact analysis at a Company level as also separately forthe business segments.
 Risk management forms an integral part of the Company's BusinessPlan.

-Underutilisation of capacities may affect the performance of the Company going forward.
-The Company is ramping up its marketing efforts towards successful product establishmentand market acceptance of the products exploring development of alternate products andestablishing a range of applications.
+Sub-par utilisation of capacities may lead to inadequate leverage benefits.
+The Companyis ramping up its marketing efforts towards successful product establishment and marketacceptance of its products exploring development of alternate products and establishing arange of applications.

-This year the Company has relocated capital projects from South Africa to India.
-Therelocated projects are in various stages of installation and commissioning and any delayin timelines would affect the successful ramp up of business volumes.
-The productsproduced in those relocated facilities would have to be quality compliantexhibit product consistency gain customer acceptance and be compliant to user industryrequirements.
+This year the Company has commissioned projects relocated from South Africa to India.The products produced in these relocated facilities would have to be quality compliantexhibit product consistency gain customer acceptance and be compliant to user industryrequirements.
 Any delay in successful production or acceptance of the product will impacttimely capacity utilisation of these projects.

 Fuel cost increase is another area of concern.
 Petroleum based products are usedeither as direct raw material or as fuel for the firing process.
+This year the fuel costsincreased after two successive years of decrease.
 Any increase in the cost of fuel impactsthe profitability adversely.
 Improvements in firing technologies are avenues which theCompany continues to pursue for dealing with the challenges.
-Last twoyears however the Company was favourably impacted owing to the global cool off in oilprices.
+The Company is also pursuingprojects to reduce the risk exposed on variability of fuel prices.

-Foreign Exchange risk on foreign denominated loans imports and exports are mitigatedby adopting a country based Forex policy periodic monitoring and use of hedginginstruments.
+Foreign Exchange risk on foreign denominated loans imports and exports are mitigatedby adopting a country-based Forex policy periodic monitoring and use of hedginginstruments.
 Efforts are being taken to manage both exports and imports to ensure that atCompany level there is a natural hedging mechanism.

 The Company's input materials are not commoditised and does not warrant any specifichedging to be undertaken.
 With respect to output materials adverse impact of changes incommodity prices on user industries could impact the sales which are mitigated bydevelopment of alternate products establishing new range of applications etc. as detailedabove.
 The other mitigation measures for dealing with increase in fuel costsnon-availability of raw materials etc. have been dealt separately in the above paragraphs.